-Other income is recognised once the related services or goods are delivered and the related risks and rewards of ownership have been transferred.
+Other income is recognised once the related services or goods are delivered and control has transferred.

-(x) Lease out and lease back transactions
+(y) Lease out and lease back transactions

 A series of lease out and lease back transactions with third parties is linked and accounted for as one arrangement when the overall economic effect cannot be understood without reference to the series of transactions as a whole and when the series of transactions is closely interrelated, negotiated as a single arrangement and takes place concurrently or in a continued sequence.